MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Math/PNormalized.md

 ---
 uid: Qdk.Std.Math.PNormalized
 title: PNormalized function
-ms.date: 11/01/2024
-ms.topic: managed-reference
-qsharp.kind: function
-qsharp.package: __Std__
-qsharp.namespace: Std.Math
-qsharp.name: PNormalized
-qsharp.summary: "Normalizes a vector of `Double`s in the `L(p)` norm.
-That is, given an array x of type `Double[]`, this returns an array where all elements are divided by the p-norm |x̄|ₚ.
+description: "Q# PNormalized function: Normalizes a vector of `Double`s in the `L(p)` norm.
+That is, given an array x of type `Double[]`, this returns an array where all elements are divided by the p-norm \|x̄\|ₚ.
+Function leaves array with norm 0 unchanged." ms.date: 01/22/2025 ms.topic: managed-reference qsharp.kind: function qsharp.package: __Std__ qsharp.namespace: Std.Math qsharp.name: PNormalized qsharp.summary: "Normalizes a vector of `Double`s in the `L(p)` norm.
+That is, given an array x of type `Double[]`, this returns an array where all elements are divided by the p-norm \|x̄\|ₚ.
 Function leaves array with norm 0 unchanged."
 ---

 # PNormalized function